voycey/ml_forecast_comparison/README.md

 ![summary](images/prophet-summary.png)

 ## Chronos
-Also easy to implement, above average accuracy, could be tweaked to get better accuracy I am sure but has a limit of 64 forecast horizon
+This is a bit different than the others, it is actually a timeseries GPT model Also easy to implement, above average accuracy, could be tweaked to get better accuracy I am sure but has a limit of 64 forecast horizon

 ![summary](images/chronos-summary.png)